BrightstarDB/BrightstarDB/doc/src/Why_BrightstarDB_.rst

 **********************************

-If you are working on .NET and want the power and flexibility of a semantic web data store.
-Then BrightstarDB is a great place to start.
-With support for the SPARQL query language and also the NTriples data format building semantic web based applications is simple and fun with BrightstarDB.
+If you are working on .NET and want the power and flexibility of a semantic web data store then BrightstarDB is a great place to start.
+With support for the SPARQL query language and also the NTriples data format, building semantic web based applications is simple and fun with BrightstarDB.